zorp/mindbridge_dk/wp-content/plugins/updraftplus/readme.txt

 Our free version of UpdraftPlus is fully functional: it performs full, manual or scheduled backups of all your WordPress files, databases, plugins and themes, and restores them direct from your WordPress control panel.

 It also:
-* Backs up to multiple cloud storage options: Amazon S3 (or compatible), Dropbox, Google Drive, Rackspace Cloud, DreamObjects, FTP, Openstack Swift, UpdraftPlus Vault and email.
+* Backs up to multiple cloud storage options: Dropbox, Google Drive, Amazon S3 (or compatible, e.g. DigitalOcean Spaces), UpdraftPlus Vault, Rackspace Cloud, FTP, DreamObjects, Openstack Swift, and email.
 * Can split your website into multiple archives
 * Downloads backup archives directly from your WordPress dashboard
 * Automatically resumes and retries failed uploads